nicolechung/websockets/README.md

 In progress...

 #Todos
-1. write socket to db
+1. hook up to heroku
-2. hook up to heroku
+2. write pattern to sort out "most used" words and goals
-3. set up datavis
+2. set up datavis with d3